 Enjoying fresh spinach from the garden is an early-season joy.
 Spinach leaves are tender and flavorful when eaten fresh, and have the best flavor if harvested when young.
 Cut spinach leaves off just above the roots before it flowers.

 This variety of dark green spinach has been a standout in many regions, including the North.
 The full, upright plants produce high yields of large, triangular leaves that are packed full of flavor.
 It is a versatile addition to recipes including omelets, pasta dishes, and salads.
-It withstands longer cooking times than other varieties, and still hold its shape and texture.
+It withstands longer cooking times than other varieties and still holds its shape and texture.
 Spinach can be preserved by freezing, dehydrating, or canning.